Ramankauldhar/electronApp/README.md

 - **Offline Mode**: Stores content locally and syncs it when internet access is restored.
 - **Auto-Sync Toggle**: Allows users to enable or disable auto-sync from the system tray.
 - **System Tray Support**: Provides an easy access menu for managing the app's state, including WebSocket reconnection and syncing.
-- **Notifications**: Displays system notifications for connection and sync status.

 ## Installation